juergenweb/FieldtypeObjectDimensions/README.md

 0.12 cm (L) * 0.35 cm (W) * 3.75 cm (H)
 ```

-For further customization you can enter 2 additional parameters inside the brackets:
+For further customization, you can enter 2 additional parameters inside the brackets:

 - The first one for displaying the label (default is false).
-- The second parameter is for the multiplication sign (default is "*"),
+- The second parameter is for the multiplication sign (default is "*").

 ```
 echo $page->fieldname->renderDimensions(true, 'x');